tcltk/tcl/doc/dev/strings.md

 units to encode all sequences over the union of the UCS-2 and Unicode alphabets.
 This can certainly be done, but the result will bear little resemblence to UTF-16.
 All valid UTF-16 sequences are used up representing valid Unicode.
-To also represent the strings of UCS-2 that are not validi Unicode, we would need to use 2-octet sequences that are not valid UTF-16.
+To also represent the strings of UCS-2 that are not valid Unicode, we would need to use 2-octet sequences that are not valid UTF-16.
 Any such scheme will have some point of discontinuity with the legacy UCS-2 system.
 Likewise, since every 2-octet code unit sequence is used in UCS-2